rollkit/rollkit/README.md

 We welcome your contributions!
 Everyone is welcome to contribute, whether it's in the form of code, documentation, bug reports, feature requests, or anything else.

 If you're looking for issues to work on, try looking at the [good first issue list](https://github.com/celestiaorg/optimint/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
-Issues with this tag are suitable for new external contributor and is a great way to find something you can help with!
+Issues with this tag are suitable for a new external contributor and is a great way to find something you can help with!

 See [the contributing guide](./CONTRIBUTING.md) for more details.